Vladimir Salnikov

-Vladimir Valeryevich Salnikov (Владимир Валерьевич Сальников; born 21 May 1960) is a Russian former freestyle swimmer who competed for the Soviet Union and set 12 world records in the 400, 800 and 1,500 meter events.
-Nicknamed the "Tsar of the Pool" but also the "Monster of the Waves" or simply the "Leningrad Express", he was the first person to swim under fifteen minutes in the 1500 m freestyle and also the first person to swim under eight minutes in the 800 m freestyle.
+Vladimir Valeryevich Salnikov (Владимир Валерьевич Сальников; born 21 May 1960) is a Russian former freestyle swimmer who set 12 world records in the 400, 800 and 1,500 metre events.
+Nicknamed the "Tsar of the Pool", "Monster of the Waves" and "Leningrad Express", he was the first person to swim under fifteen minutes in the 1500 m freestyle and also the first person to swim under eight minutes in the 800 m freestyle.
 He was named the Male World Swimmer of the Year in 1979 and 1982 by Swimming World.

 Career

-Born in Leningrad, Soviet Union.
-Salnikov was the son of a sea captain.
+Born in Leningrad, Salnikov was the son of a sea captain.
 When he was seven years old, his mother took him to a swimming pool to join a swimming team.
-One year later he began to train regularly under the lead of coach.
+One year later he began training regularly under the lead of his coach.
 Salnikov trained at Zenit and later at the Armed Forces sports society.

-Salnikov made his debut in the Olympic games in 1976 in Montreal, at the age of 16.
+Salnikov made his debut at the Olympic Games in 1976 in Montreal, at the age of 16.
 He broke the European record in the 1,500 m, but finished fifth.

 His long sequence of international victories began at the 1977 European Championship where he won the gold medal in his favorite distance, the 1,500 m.
-At the 1978 World Championship in Berlin, Salnikov won gold medals in the 400 and 1,500 m, setting a new world record in the 400 meters.
-One year later he set another world record, in the 800 m, becoming the first person to complete the distance in less than eight minutes.
+At the 1978 World Championships in Berlin, Salnikov won gold medals in the 400 and 1,500 m, setting a new world record in the 400 meters.
+One year later, he set another world record, in the 800 m, becoming the first person to complete the distance in less than eight minutes.

 The United States boycotted the 1980 Olympics in Moscow in protest of the Soviet invasion of Afghanistan, but Salnikov demonstrated that he was far superior to everybody, winning the 1500 m race in 14:58.27 and becoming the first person to swim the distance under 15 minutes.
 He won two more gold medals, in the 4×200 m relay and in the 400 m.
-At the 1,500 m his target was not just to win the gold, but to break the world record and the 15-minute barrier.
+In the 1,500 m, his target was not just to win the gold, but to break the world record and the 15-minute barrier.
 During the race, he managed to control his timing by peeking at the clock by the pool side.
-Salnikov also planned to break the 400 m world record, but failed, and had to settle on the Olympic record.
+Salnikov also planned to break the 400 m world record, but failed, and had to settle for the Olympic record.
 He did not prepare for the 4×200 m relay, and was enlisted to this event by the team managers.